zjandali/RPG-Battle-System/README.md

 # Astroblox Unity RPG Battle System

-This project implements a simple auto-battle RPG system in Unity as specified in the Astroblox Unity Take Home assignment.
-The system features configurable agents with shared stats, a time-based action system, various action types and effects, and a simple UI for visualization.
+Breakdown of how I implemented the RPG battle system in Unity as specified in the Astroblox Unity Take Home assignment.
+(I used a lot of cursor to build this)

 ## Development Process